 A secluded country hotel nestled in a game farm on the mountain slopes.
 Choose from five self-catering cottages or book into a room at the upmarket Steynshoop Mountain Lodge hotel.
 Amenities including tennis courts, volleyball, billiards, a large swimming pool and croquet and you can embark on reasonably challenging walks and hikes from the hotel.

-This old farm has one of the area's most famous hikes, the challenging 13km Karee Trail.
-The trails are open to day visitors (with prior booking) although of course staying over means you can quickly get straight to the trail in the early morning and spend the rest of your day relaxing afterwards.
-A good option for larger groups and families there's a choice of bed and breakfast accommodation, rustic self-catering cottages, self-catering tents and basic backpacker dormitory accommodation.
+This old farm has one of the area's most famous hikes, the challenging 13km Karee trail.
+The trails are open to day visitors (with prior booking), although staying over means you can get straight to the trail in the early morning and spend the rest of your day relaxing.
+A good option for larger groups and families, there's a choice of bed and breakfast accommodation, rustic self-catering cottages, self-catering tents and basic backpacker dormitory accommodation.
 Amenities include a huge swimming pool and a tea room.

-Get on the water in The VaalTop attractions: Messing about on the water
+Get on the water at the VaalTop attractions: Staying on a houseboat, watersports, birdwatching

-The Vaal Dam, around 80km south of Joburg is the second largest dam in South Africa by area, with an incredible 800km of shoreline fed by the Vaal river.
+The Vaal Dam, around 80km south of Joburg, is the second largest dam in South Africa by area, with an incredible 800km of shoreline fed by the Vaal River.
 Unsurprisingly with all that water the Vaal area is popular with anglers, birdwatchers and watersports enthusiasts.
-There are several venues on the Vaal river that offer boat cruises, and it is even possible to rent a houseboat for the weekend.
-Young families meanwhile will find the Emerald Resort and Casino on the banks of the Vaal river in Vanderbijlpark is packed with activities including; game drives, the Pins bowling alley, four different climbing wall routes, the I-Zone amusement arcade, putt putt and for the little ones the Aquadome water park.
+There are several venues on the Vaal River that offer boat cruises, and it is even possible to rent a houseboat for the weekend.
+Young families will find the Emerald Resort and Casino on the banks of the Vaal River in Vanderbijlpark is packed with activities including game drives, a bowling alley, four different climbing wall routes, the I-Zone amusement arcade, putt-putt, and for the little ones the Aquadome water park.